How to Identify True % Complete

 At one point, the Product Owners ears perked up on a particular comment made by one of the Dev's.
 He recognized that something was amiss and probed for additional clarification.
 Apparently there was a security gate that hadn’t been considered for production.
 Following a lengthy discussion, the team ultimately changed direction -- adding 3 new high priority stories for the next sprint, in order to address the discrepancy.

 The PO was astonished and questioned why this wasn’t raised earlier.
 Frankly, he was frustrated, which was understandable – I probably would have been too.
 However, as the Scrum Master, I was elated!
-I could barely contain my excitement -- this was precisely the point of the sprint demo.
+I could barely contain my excitement -- this was precisely the point of the sprint review.

 … And in my eyes, that’s a major win.
 It’s what Scrum is all about.